crusso/mo-parsec/README.md

 ## API Documentation

-API documentation for this library can be found at (CHANGE ME) https://crusso.github.io/mo-parsec/
+API documentation for this library can be found at  https://crusso.github.io/mo-parsec/ (horked)

 ## Building